Colorectal cancer

 - Urostomy

-If you receive an ostomy procedure, our teams at Methodist Hospital and Methodist Hospital Specialty and Transplant offer follow up care and ongoing support, including our outpatient ostomy clinics that help you navigate life post-surgery.
+If you receive an ostomy procedure, our teams offer follow up care and ongoing support, including our outpatient ostomy clinics that help you navigate life post-surgery.

 Other ostomy services we offer include:

-- Preoperative services including stoma site selection and general education.
+- Presurgical services including stoma site selection and general education.

 - Inpatient services that also include postoperative education with hands-on demonstrations that will help you to identify properly fitting products and will also connect you to resources and community support.